iOS: Reading the UID with iOS

 Read the UID of an NFC tag

-iPhone models starting with iPhone 6s can read NFC tags.
-But although iOS 14 and higher can scan an NFC tag without any additional app, an external app is still needed to display the UID of an NFC chip.
+iPhone models from the iPhone 6s onwards can read NFC tags.
+Although scanning an NFC tag is possible without an additional app from iOS 14 onwards, an external app such as NFC21 Tools is required to display the UID of an NFC chip.

 Summary